AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

    If you upload an asset with the same name as that of an asset already available at the location where you are uploading the asset, a warning dialog is displayed.

    You can choose to replace an existing asset, create another version, or keep both by renaming the new asset that is uploaded.
-If you replace an existing asset, the metadata for the asset and any prior modifications (for example annotations, croppings, and so on) you made to the existing asset are deleted.
-If you choose to keep both assets, the new asset is renamed with the number 1 appended to its name.
+If you replace an existing asset, the metadata for the asset and any prior modifications (for example annotate or crop) you made to the existing asset are deleted.
+If you choose to keep both assets, the new asset is renamed with number `1` appended to its name.

    ![chlimage_1-213](assets/chlimage_1-7.png)